reeyarn/cik_cusip_mapping/README.md

 ## Forked by Reeyarn Li:

+Assume that an issuer does not change its Issuer Number (first 6 chars of CUSIP) when the issuer's name does not change, one does not need to download every 13D and 13G filings.
+Just download those at the first and last date with cik x company-name pair.

 `python3 build_cik_cusip_link.py`

-This code replaces parse_cusip_html.py by merging dl.py download function and parse_cusip_html function.
+This code replaces `parse_cusip_html.py` by merging `dl.py` download function and `parse_cusip_html.py` function.
-In addition, you don't need to download all 13D 13G filings.
-Just those at the first and last date with cik x company-name pair, assuming CUSIP-6 Issuer Number remain unchanged until company name change.

-MIT License

-Reeyarn Li 2023
+In addition, it runs `pd.groupby(["cik", "comnam"])` to get the min and max filing `date` for each cik x company-name pair, and obtain the CUSIP6 for the first and last 13D/G filing during the window.

 ### TODO PLAN:
    The output csv from leoliu0/cik-cusip-mapping assumes that cik--cusip link does not change overtime.
 This is not the case.
    Need to build cik--name--cusip6---begdate--enddate structure, to be merged with Compustat/CRSP with CUSIP6 and date range.

+The other files are not touched for now.

 ## Original Functions from  leoliu0/cik-cusip-mapping